jrroosevelt/VS2PCG/Formats.md

 All cards with an affiliation in the deck (including MCs) must share an affiliation.
 Non-affiliated characters cannot be included in a Loyal deck but dual affiliated characters are permitted provided one of their affiliations is shared with the rest of the deck.

+### Steadfast Loyalty Format
+All cards (excluding basic locations) in your deck and any associated Piles must have the same team symbol.
+Regular universe rules apply.

+This means no neutral characters, equipment, plot twists, or locations (except basic locations.)
+Every card in your deck must share the same team symbol.

 ---

 ## Featured Formats (listed most recent/future to oldest)